functional-patterns/gof/abstract factory/README.md

 # Abstract Factory

-## Intent
+### Intent

 Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

-## Analysis

-### Overview

-- Applicable: Yes
-- Complexity: Medium
-- Usefulness: Minor

 ### Structure